B7th/mBoxd/readme.md

 # mBoxd

-Jumpstart differently and easily with mBoxd, an all-in-one or cherry-picked solution for projects of all sizes.
+Jumpstart different and easy with mBoxd, an all-in-one or cherry-picked solution for projects of any size.

 The principle behind mBoxd In is very simple in it packs the best conventions of the web.
 - DRYer than Grunt, Gulp or npm scripts.